 That said-- if you are not doing another sport or feel the need for extra work:

-Lifting should be done 2 (min) to 3 (max) times poer week.
+Lifting should be done 2 (min) to 3 (max) times per week.
 In the off-season higher repitition and lower weight progressions are a good idea.
 Burners are always great for taxing your respiration systems and building mitochondria in addition.
 Incline Press/Bench Press/Rows/Squats/Cleans/Cleans and Jerks are excellent additions to the normal burners series.
 MAKE SURE to ad a lot of core/abdominal work.
 My suggestion is find a few that we do and you like or search online for medicine ball/fitness ball activities that look enjoyable.
 Get a few you like and incorporate them into your workouts.
-Coach Ashman will have more of a set-up plan on here soon--- I'm generalizing.

-RUNNING: --Note running and weightlifting days lap in together and both should often be done--
+RUNNING: --Note running and weightlifting days lap in together and both should be done often--

-Sprinters ---- Hillwork (2 ups for each down), Acceleration Drills (Falling tower sprints for 30, or explosions), Plyometrics (Stadium Stairs, Ups/Downs on benches, Agility Ladders etc), and 100 accelerators w/300 walk recoveries x4.
+Sprinters ---- Hillwork (2 ups for each down), Acceleration Drills (Falling tower sprints for 30, or explosions), Plyometrics (Stadium Stairs, Ups/Downs on benches, Agility Ladders, one legged runs, standing braod jumps, box jumps, etc), and 100 accelerators w/300 walk recoveries x4.
 Any of these ideas (1-workout daily) should be done 2-3 times per week minimum, and 4 maximum (rotate them if you like all of the different training ideas).
 Distance runs (20-30 min) should be done 1/week to help maintain cardio-respiratory capability and to be prepared to handle harder/longer workout sessions when that time arrives.
+Make sure you warm up and cooldown properly!

 Jumpers ---- Plyometric drills should be done 2/week--see sprinters above.
 Weight Training 2-4 days/week.
 Also incorporate some form training drills if you can get onto soft surfaces or the pit area of a track.